 Security of Your Personal Information

-Acclivity uses a combination of industry standard security measures including to protect your personal information from loss and misuse.
-Information that provided to Acclivity through our Websites and Services is transmitted using industry standard Secure Sockets Layer (SSL/TLS) encryption.
-Your information is processed and stored on controlled servers with firewalls and restricted access.
+Acclivity uses a combination of industry standard security measures to protect your personal information from loss and misuse.
+Information that is provided to Acclivity through our Website and Services is transmitted using industry standard Secure Sockets Layer (SSL/TLS) encryption.
+Your personal information is processed and stored on controlled servers with firewalls and restricted access.

-When receiving information from our clients who are healthcare providers, Acclivity is subject to laws and regulations governing the use and disclosure of health information including the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).
-Acclivity anonymizes or encrypts identifiable information and applies appropriate security measures to safeguard the confidentiality, integrity, and availability of Protected Health Information (“PHI”) residing on, processed by, or transmitted by our servers.
+When receiving personal information from you or our clients who are healthcare providers, Acclivity is subject to all applicable federal and state laws and regulations governing the use and disclosure of health information including, but not limited to, HIPAA.
+Acclivity encrypts identifiable information and applies appropriate security measures to safeguard the confidentiality, integrity, and availability of health information residing on, processed by, or transmitted by our servers.

 If a security breach or incident is suspected, please contact firstname.lastname@example.org.

 Acclivity’s collection, use, and disclosure of personal information are generally governed by this Privacy Notice and by law, including HIPAA.
 Personal information maintained to provide our Services to our customers is kept only for as long as we have a valid business purpose and in accordance with applicable law.
 Acclivity may retain your personal information as necessary to comply with legal obligations, resolve disputes and enforce our agreements and other authorized uses under this Privacy Notice.

 Acclivity uses the following third-party analytics providers to help us analyze, monitor, and improve our Services.

 Acclivity may provide links to web sites operated by third parties that are not covered by this Privacy Notice.
 Acclivity does not maintain these sites and is not responsible for the privacy practices of sites itdoes not operate.
 We encourage you to review the privacy policies posted on those websites prior to proceeding.